-The code is size optimized using only eight instructions (+ ret).
-The code example assumes that the DO and USCK pins are enabled as output in the DDRE Register.
-The value stored in register r16 prior to the function is called is transferred to the Slave device, and when the transfer is completed the data received from the Slave is stored back into the r16 Register.
+The code is size optimized using only eight instructions (plus return).
+The code example assumes that the DO and USCK pins have been enabled as outputs in DDRB.
+The value stored in register r16 prior to the function is called is transferred to the slave device, and when the transfer is completed the data received from the slave is stored back into the register r16.

-The second and third instructions clears the USI Counter Overflow Flag and the USI counter value.
-The fourth and fifth instruction set Three-wire mode, positive edge Shift Register clock, count at USITC strobe, and toggle USCK.
+The second and third instructions clear the USI Counter Overflow Flag and the USI counter value.
+The fourth and fifth instructions set three-wire mode, positive edge clock, count at USITC strobe, and toggle USCK.
 The loop is repeated 16 times.

-The following code demonstrates how to use the USI module as a SPI Master with maximum speed (fsck = fck/4):
+The following code demonstrates how to use the USI as an SPI master with maximum speed $(f{SCK} = f{CK}/2)$: